 Unconditional offer scheme

-The entry requirements for this course are 104 to 120 tariff points including 3 A-Levels or equivalent qualifications.
-BTEC Extended Diploma DMM.
+The entry requirements for this course are 104 - 120 tariff points including a minimum of 2 A levels or equivalent including 32 points in a required subject.
+BTEC Extended Diploma: 112 tariff points (Grade DMM) in a required subject.

 Numeracy and literacy: We need to be sure that you can express yourself in written English and have basic numeracy skills.
 We look at Level 2 of the National Qualifications Framework, which includes, but is not limited to, GCSEs, iGCSEs, Key Skills and Functional Skills Level 2.
 If you do not have formal qualifications to this level or have alternatives, we may still be able to consider your application – please contact the askBU Enquiry Service to find out more.

-- Extended Diploma: This course requires Distinction, Merit, Merit in a required subject.
+- Extended Diploma: 112 tariff points in a required subject

 International entry requirements